 NIH has unique needs that can drive the development of novel approaches and application of existing tools in AI/ML.
 From electronic health record data, omics data, imaging data, disease-specific data, and beyond, NIH is poised to create and implement large and far-reaching applications using AI and its components.

-Learn more about artificial intelligence activities at the NIH below.
+Learn more about artificial intelligence activities at the NIH and relevant policies below.

 ODSS-Led Initiatives